roseengineering/rfcascade/README.md

 -unilateral          : match network on top of stack and then isolate its input and output -copy                : copy top of stack

--identity            : push an identity matrix onto stack -short <complex>     : push an shorted shunt stub onto stack.
+-pass                : push a pass through network onto stack -block               : push an isolation network onto stack -short <complex>     : push an shorted shunt stub onto stack.
 -open <complex>      : push an opened shunt stub onto stack.
 -tline <complex>     : push a transmission line onto stack.